open/close all folders

 Episode 4 - "Sabrosito"

 - In the opening sequence, Bolsa shows up to give Don Eladio the returns from Gus's operation, as well as a Los Pollos Hermanos T-shirt.
 Hector's rebuttal to seeing the T-shirt?
 "More like the Butt Brothers."
-Being the Politically Incorrect Villain he is, attacking the alleged homosexual relation between Gus and Max Arcinega.
+Being the Politically Incorrect Villain he is, attacking the alleged homosexual relation between Gus and Max Arciniega.

 - Eladio being a colossal dick to Hector, who for once can't talk back or glare at someone disrespecting him, is pretty cathartic after all the unpleasantness Hector did in the series.